leahevy/template-python-project/README.md

 ## Template

-A Python project template with a setup.py file.
+A Python project template.

 ## Configure

-To configure the template for your project run `./configure-template.sh`, modify the *README.md* file, and replace the *./assets/template-python-with-setup.png* image.
+To configure the template for your project run `./configure-template.sh`, modify the *README.md* file, and replace the *./assets/template-python-project.png* image.

 ## Features